Voting Rules for Accurate Democracy Legislative Systems. Fair-share Projects. Funding FS Uses.

 Employee Funds

-Neighborhood associations could use fair-share spending to speed and improve decisions for local improvements.
 Civic clubs might use FS to improve their selection of service projects.
-Buyers' clubs and environmental groups might use FS in much the same way.
-If a club's limiting resource is volunteer labor, budgets for labor can replace money on the ballots.
+Buyers' clubs and environmental groups might use FS in the same way.
+The ballots and tally allocate the club's limiting resource, money or volunteer labor.

 Highly-responsive democratic clubs for neighborhoods, consumers and other groups may grow more popular if members know it is impossible for one interest group to dominate and control all funding.
 Such clubs are a form of economic organization somewhere between individual consumers and the government in terms of size, choices, and negotiating power relative to corporations.